zkxs/stationeers/generic/hardsuit/README.md

   - Convection scales linearly with delta-T. As you can run your suit at 0-40C this means you have 40 degrees to play with.
   - Contrived example: if the environment is 80C, you'll use 50% less AC power with a 40C suit vs a 0C suit.
   - Real (vulcan) example: if the environment is 620C, you'll use 3% less AC power running at 40C vs 20C.
-- You should turn the AC off if the external atmosphere is a survivable temperature.
+- You can turn the AC off if the external atmosphere is a survivable temperature.
 - There's no benefit to toggling the AC on and off if the environment is not a survivable temperature.
 - The AC does not run if the suit is not occupied.
+- Your hydration ticks down slower the colder you are.
+This is linear.
+On Easy, at -10C you stop using water at all.
+On Normal it's -20C.
+On Stationeer it's -35C.
+Note that if you go past this zero point you start *gaining* hydration.
+Therefore, you should always keep the AC set to -10C to minimize water consumption.

 ### Gas Sensors